msgpack/msgpack-erlang/README.md

 ### `{allow_atom, none|pack}`

 Only in packing.
 Atoms are packed as binaries.
+Default value is `pack`.

 ### `{known_atoms, [atom()]}`

 Both in packing and unpacking.
 In packing, if an atom is in this list a binary is encoded as a binary.
 In unpacking, msgpacked binaries are decoded as atoms with `erlang:binary_to_existing_atom/2` with encoding `utf8`.
+Default value is an empty list.

 ### `{str, as_binary|as_list}`

 Both in packing and unpacking.
 Only available at new spec.
+Default is `as_list`.

 This option indicates str type family is treated as binary or list in Erlang world.